cpp-benchmark1/postgres/CWE22_TESTING_GUIDE.md

 ## Notes
 - Both vulnerabilities exist because the functions don't properly sanitize the path input
-- The simple path traversal uses read() and fopen() as sink
+- The simple path traversal uses recv() and fopen() as sink
-- The complex path traversal uses recv() and open() as sink
+- The complex path traversal uses read() and open() as sink
 - Both paths attempt some form of path handling but fail to prevent traversal
-- The vulnerabilities can be triggered by including "trigger_open" in the filename
+- The vulnerabilities can be triggered by:
+  - Simple: Including "trigger_open" in the filename
+  - Complex: Using ".archive" extension in the filename

 ## Security Implications
 - Allows reading of sensitive system files